isabella-goss/isabella-goss/README.md

 I graduated in 2021 from North Carolina State University with a major in Graphics Communications and two minors: one in Technical and Scientific Communications and another in Science Communication.
 I'm the Swiss Army Knife of technical communicators: I can write succinct technical documentation, create crisp, well-defined technical drawings, and can create instructional videos, gifs, and audio with ease.

-In my free time, I enjoy baking, embroidery, and spending time with my son, Theo!
+In my free time, I enjoy baking, embroidery, and spending time with my son!

 ## 🔭 I’m currently working on ...
   - Documentation at Twilio Segment